mrn-aglic/examples/airflow-new-features/dags/feat24/Readme.md

 Here we mention a few nice minor features.

 ## Consolidated schedule parameter
+Airflow has a number of parameters to schedule DAG runs.
+These include `schedule_interval`, `timetable` and `schedule`.
+The parameters `schedule_interval` and `timetable` are being deprecated in favour of the `schedule` parameter [4].

+The examples contain schedules set to cron expressions and datasets.

 ## Auto-register DAG used in context manager
 Since version 2 (I think) of Airflow, it is possible